 - Grilled pineapple and lime wedges for garnish

-- Add the tequila and jalapeno to a clean, lidded container.
+- Add tequila and jalapeno to a clean, lidded container.
 Shake to combine and allow the flavors to meld for 12-24 hours, depending on how spicy you’d like it.
-Once the flavor has developed to your liking, strain the jalapenos and discard.
+Once the flavor has developed, strain the jalapenos and discard.

 - The tequila will keep for up to 1 year.
 I like to store mine in the freezer.

-- Cut your pineapple into 1 inch thick rings, discarding the rind and removing the core.
+- Cut pineapple into 1 inch thick rings, discarding the rind.

-- Preheat your grill to medium-high and oil it lightly.
-Grill your pineapple for 4-5 minutes on each side, until you get nice grill marks and it begins to soften slightly.
+- Preheat grill to medium-high and oil it lightly.
+Grill pineapple for 4-5 minutes on each side, until you get nice grill marks and it begins to soften slightly.

 - Place the grilled pieces in a bowl and allow to cool completely in the refrigerator.

-- Add the jalapeno infused tequila, triple sec, 2 slices of the grilled and chilled pineapple (and any juices that have accumulated in the bowl), lime juice, agave, vanilla extract and water to the blender.
-Blend until smooth, then strain through a fine mesh sieve to remove the pulp from the pineapple.
+- Add jalapeno infused tequila, cointreau, 2 slices of the grilled and chilled pineapple (and any juices that have accumulated in the bowl), lime juice, agave, vanilla extract and water to a blender.
+Process until smooth.
+If desired, strain to remove the pulp from the pineapple.

 - To salt the rim, run a lime slice or pineapple wedge around the lip of your glass and dip into salt to cover.

-- Add crushed ice to your glass, pour in your margarita mixture, and garnish with extra grilled pineapple or lime wedges.
+- Add crushed ice to your glass, pour in your margarita mixture, and garnish with extra grilled pineapple, jalapeno slices or lime wedges.